andrew/ultimate-awesome/README.md

 - [practice-jquery-programming-courses](https://github.com/labex-labs/practice-jquery-programming-courses) - JQuery Programming Courses | This repo collects 1 of programming courses for jQuery. jQuery simplifies HTML document traversing and manipulation.
 This Skill Tree presents a systematic approach to learning this popular JavaScript library.
 Perfect for web development beginners, it offers a clear ro.
 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
 - [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use .
-- [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Practice MySQL Programming Projects | This repo collects 85 of programming projects for MySQL.
-MySQL is a popular relational database management system.
-This Skill Tree provides a comprehensive learning path for mastering MySQL.
-Ideal for database beginners, it offers a structured roadmap to unde.
 - [practice-opencv-programming-courses](https://github.com/labex-labs/practice-opencv-programming-courses) - OpenCV Programming Courses | This repo collects 1 of programming courses for OpenCV.
 OpenCV is a leading library for computer vision and image processing.
 This Skill Tree offers a comprehensive learning path for mastering OpenCV.
 Ideal for beginners in computer vision, it provides a structured ro.
 - [practice-rust-programming-courses](https://github.com/labex-labs/practice-rust-programming-courses) - Rust Programming Courses | This repo collects 2 of programming courses for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to un.
 - [react-free-tutorials](https://github.com/labex-labs/react-free-tutorials) - Practice React Free Tutorials | This repo collects 85 of free tutorials for React.
 React is a popular library for building user interfaces.
 This Skill Tree presents a systematic approach to learning React.
 Designed for web development beginners, it provides a structured roadmap to understand comp.